angrave/Loncapa-to-excel/README.md

 ## Requirements

 Uses Python 3 and Pandas
+The optional .db extractor component requires a C99 gnu compiler and binary library gdm to read .db files.

-## Optional preprocessing step (required for older versions of Loncapa)
+## Optional preprocessing step (required for older versions of Loncapa server data)

+Loncapa supports several storage mechanisms.
+Our server used .db files

-The utility "dbreader.c" (also by Angrave in the same repository) can be used to first extract key-value pairs from the deprecated .db binary format.
+The utility "dbreader.c" (also by Angrave in the same repository) can be used to first extract key-value pairs from the obtuse .db binary format.
+To be precise they are the early v.1.8 gdb format and not the common 1.10 format; and modern versions of the gnu gdm library would not recognize them.

 ## License